Load Table

-The Load Table step allows you to load a list of rows from a table by a given condition, order and limit.
+The Load Table step allows you to load a list of rows from a table by a given condition, order, and limit.

-Load Table action returns an array of objects response:
+The actions returns an array of objects:

 [